 - It is strongly recommended that you save the application form regularly.

-The Professional Diploma in Education (NUI) Applications Centre (PDEAC) will continue to issue Provisional Offers to successful applicants until all places are filled.
+The Professional Master of Education (NUI) Applications Centre (PMEAC) will continue to issue Provisional Offers to successful applicants until all places are filled.

 Following application, you must submit supporting documentation.